DSoares08/Mistral-Chatbot/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to use the app.

 ## Usage
 Simply type the message you want to send to the AI and press enter.
 You will be able to chat with the bot with a seemless experience.
+Enjoy the relaxing animation along the way.
+Click [here](https://gleaming-cupcake-2c86bc.netlify.app/) to try the deployed version.